APirchner/sentbert/README.rst

 The aim of this repo is to fine-tune a BERT model for Twitter sentiment analysis, i.e. classification into negative, neutral and positive tweets.
+In the future, this repo will also include a Dockerfile providing an endpoint for serving the fine-tuned model with `Torchserve <https://pytorch.org/serve/>`_

 The code is mainly built on top of the BERT implementation with pretrained weights from the `Hugging Face <https://huggingface.co/>`_ library and